mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/reference/command-line-interface/konvoy-config/konvoy-config-images/konvoy-config-images-pull/index.md

 ### Synopsis

-Pull all docker images used during the installation
+Puls all docker images used during the installation.

 ```
 konvoy config images pull [flags]